puppetlabs/puppetlabs-kubernetes/README.md

 #### 2. Add the `kubernetes.yaml` file to Hiera

-The resuling `kubernetes.yaml` file should be added to your [control repo](https://puppet.com/docs/pe/2017.3/code_management/control_repo.html) where you keep your [Hiera](https://docs.puppet.com/hiera/) data, usually the `data` directory.
+The resulting `kubernetes.yaml` file should be added to your [control repo](https://puppet.com/docs/pe/2017.3/code_management/control_repo.html) where you keep your [Hiera](https://docs.puppet.com/hiera/) data, usually the `data` directory.
 Each cluster can be given its own configuration by leveraging location facts such as the [pp_datacenter](https://puppet.com/docs/puppet/5.0/ssl_attributes_extensions.html#puppet-specific-registered-ids) [trusted fact](https://puppet.com/docs/puppet/5.0/lang_facts_and_builtin_vars.html#trusted-facts).

-### Begininning with kubernetes
+### Begininning with Kubernetes

 After your `kubernetes.yaml` file has been added to the Hiera directory on your Puppet server, configure your node with one of the following parameters: